-This pair of awards is sponsored by the National Center for Learning Disabilities, one of the nation’s leading foundations for dyslexic children.
+The National Center for Learning Disabilities, one of the nation’s leading foundations for dyslexia, sponsors this pair of scholarships.
 The NCLD pride themselves on their reputation, with a 100% “Accountability and Transparency” rating from the philanthropic watchdog group CharityNavigator.
 The Anne Ford Scholarship was founded in 2002 for students heading to four-year institutions, and the Allegra Ford Thomas Scholarship followed seven years later.

 The latter, made possible by a donation from Anne’s daughter Allegra, applies to students who seek to attend “a two-year community college, a vocational or technical training program, or a specialized program.”
 Both scholarships are open to high school seniors with documented learning disabilities that participate in community service and demonstrate financial need.
 The Anne Ford scholarship is renewable over four years, while the Allegra Ford Thomas scholarship is a one-time award of $2,500.

 Deadline: March 1, 2020

 Although nearly everyone knows of dyslexia’s existence, there are many misconceptions about the condition and its negative side effects.
 To combat this issue, organizations such as the Dyslexic Advantage seek to educate the community at large about the condition and the realities faced by those who have it.
 One of their efforts at this goal is the Karina Eide Memorial Scholarship, offered annually to dyslexic college freshmen that aspire to continue their education.
 The award is open to students who attend both two and four-year schools, as long as they’ve completed at least one semester (or term) of education.
 In 2016, fifteen students received the award from schools that included California State University, Troy, and Cornell.